ros2/design/articles/remapping.md

  - During replacement it is replaced with the matched token

 - `%%`
- - During matching it is a wildcard that matches one or more tokens delimited by slashes
+ - During matching it is a wildcard that matches zero or more tokens with at least one slash
  - It may appear at most once on the matching side of a rule
- - During replacement it is replaced with the matched tokens
+ - During replacement it is replaced with the matched slashes and tokens

 - `:=` divides the two parts of a remapping rule: matching and replacement